 Trade Deficit: Meaning

-The other name of Trade Deficit is Negative Balance of Trade (BOT).
+The other name for Trade Deficit is Negative Balance of Trade (BOT).

 Understanding Trade Deficit

 All international transactions of goods, services, and a combination of goods and services are considered in the calculation of the Trade Deficit.
-Balance of Payment of country majorly consists of a current account, capital account, and financial account.
+The balance of Payment of the country majorly consists of a current account, capital account, and financial account.
 The current account records all tangible and intangible transactions between countries.
-If the current account shows a negative balance then there is a Negative Balance of Trade in the current account.
+If the current account shows a negative balance, then there is a Negative Balance of Trade in the current account.
 Similarly, the capital account records all capital expenditures.
 It measures inflows and outflows of funds in the form of capital expenditure from one country to another.
-A deficit in capital account shows that there is more capital outflow, than the inflow in the economy.
+A deficit in the capital account shows that there is more capital outflow than the inflow in the economy.